-- → design large developments to appear as a collection of distinct buildings - $\rightarrow$ articulate a base, middle and top to the building - → use proportion and rhythm as a device to organise façades - → apply variations in height and set back - $\rightarrow$ apply variations in material and colours - → use secondary elements such as balconies and other projections to break up the mass of the building - → use recesses to create articulation and shadowing - → articulate building entries with awnings, porticos and recesses. - → use vertical elements to express different ownerships, allowing people to personalise their space.
+- design large developments to appear as a collection distinct buildings - → articulate a base, middle and top to the building - → use proportion and rhythm as a device to gar the facades - apply variations in height and set become - → apply variations in material and colou. - use secondary elements such as L 'corr, s and other projections to break up the rr, ss of t, building - → use recesses to cr ate articular. - articulate building antri a win awnings, porticos and recesses - use vertical elements express different ownerships, allowing people to personalise their space.
 This, in turn, can contribute to the visual complexity of the building - → use different balcony profiles to create variation - → vary balustrade details.